 The Company's lease arrangements generally pertain to real estate leases and aircraft.
 The Company leases real estate including hangars and office space under operating leases, ranging from two to thirty years.
 As of September 30, 2024 and December 31, 2023, the Company operated 32 and 42 aircraft, respectively, under operating leases ranging from 1 to 6 years for charter flight services.
 For the Company's aircraft leases, in addition to the fixed lease payments for the use of the aircraft, the Company is also obligated to pay into aircraft engine reserve programs and additional variable costs which are expensed as incurred and are not included in the measurement of our leases.
-These payments amounted to \$2,401 and \$10,640 for the three and nine months ended September 30, 2023, respectively, and \$772 and \$8,481 for the three and nine months ended September 30, 2023, the Company entered into sale-leaseback transactions for two aircraft and recognized an aggregate gain of \$501 from the transactions.
+These payments amounted to \$2,401 and \$10,640 for the three and nine months ended September 30, 2024, respectively, and \$3,772 and \$8,481 for the three and nine months ended September 30, 2023, respectively.
+During the nine months ended September 30, 2023, the Company entered into sale-leaseback transactions for two aircraft and recognized an aggregate gain of \$501 from the transactions.
 The sale-leaseback transactions qualified as a sale and the associated assets were removed from Property and equipment, net and recorded as Operating lease right-of-use assets on the Company's condensed consolidated balance sheets (unaudited).